Savindu2001/backend_airsolo/readme.md

 ---

 Let me know if you want it customized for **hostel + hotel + transport + user modules** or converted into a public GitHub readme with badges and license.

+---

+when frontned design then should add
+    google map,
+    google login